AshvinjeetSingh/Pokedex/README.md

 **Current drawbacks**

-1)filter is done only on data present on the active page
+1) filter is done only on data present on the active page

-2)spirits are only available for pokemon rank<=807
+2) spirits are only available for pokemon rank<=807

 **Future Aspects**

-1)Filtering Data from all the pages rather than  from the active page
+1) Filtering Data from all the pages rather than  from the active page

-2)To include spirits of pokemon having Rank>807
+2) To include spirits of pokemon having Rank>807